Skip to main content

 Step 4: Set Targeting Rules

-Ensure your message reaches the right users by configuring targeting rules:
+Ensure your Message reaches the right users by configuring targeting rules:

 Similar to our surveys, you have two main targeting modes: